zenodotus280/BBCRadioDelay/README.md

 ```

 # Questions?
-You can open an issue on this repository or send an email to marcok dot stephen at gmail dot com
+You can open an issue on this repository.